 Underfloor heating only requires temperatures of about 30°C to heat a room while a radiator needs to reach temperatures of approximately 70°C. If you'd like to combine an ASHP with radiators then you should consider fitting larger ones as they have more surface area which means they don't need the higher temperatures that standard radiators do.

 Can a heat pump keep my home warm?

 As mentioned above, ASHPs operate at a lower temperature to increase their efficiency which means that the temperature won't be as high as with a boiler.
 Help to increase the temperature of the hot water further by adding an immersion heater into the hot water cylinder.

-In order to hold onto as much of the heat being generated as possible, it’s vital to ensure that your home is well insulated to prevent any heat escaping.
-This may add to the costs if your home isn’t already well insulated but is well worth doing in the long run.
-You can find more pros and cons of air source heat pumps with our guide.
+In order to hold onto as much of the heat being generated as possible, it's vital to ensure that your home is well insulated to prevent any heat escaping.
+This may add to the costs if your home isn't already well insulated but is well worth doing in the long run.
+You can find more Air Source Heat Pumps: Advantages & Disadvantages.

 Get FREE Heat Pump Quotes

 How a heat pump can earn you money